African Travels: 1996-2011 — Sixteen trips thru’ southern African

 Southwest to the Atlantic Ocean coast at Walvis Bay and Swakopmund.
 Here we spent a week.
 We tried to camp at Swakopmund as the nights were very cold and misty.
 We made new local friends when we drove to the base of one of the world’s tallest sand dunes.
 A rather unusual place to meet new people.

 Another surprise!
 The next day we visited a well-known camel farm run by an elderly old-time German-speaking woman, now Namibian, whose ancestors settled here before World War I. The camel farm is regarded as a “must” for tourists.
 We enjoyed riding the camels.
 The owner, however, said something that none of us will ever forget when we went to pay our bill.
-Alex handled our money-man as no one would try to rob him.
+Alex was our money-man as no one would try to rob him.
 When paying, he pulled out his wallet to pay and she said: “Is he your slave who keeps the money?”
 We were so speechless at this odd racism that none of us replied!

 From the Atlantic Coast we went east to Windhoek, Namibia’s Capital.
 It was very modern with old German buildings preserved amidst new developments.